jara001/f1tenth-rules/rules.md

 The competition is organized as an in-person competition.

-Teams can register for the competition using a [registration form](https://itsc2024-race.f1tenth.org/rules.html).

-The preferred communication method with the organizers is the _#ITSC2024_ channel on [F1TENTH-teams Slack](https://join.slack.com/t/f1tenth-teams/shared_invite/enQtMzc3ODU2ODM1NzE3LTBjMmVkMzZjZTJiNWUzZDFhZTJiODgzMjg0MTA1MDAxZTUxMzkwMDRhNTM2NzdjNDc5MTk5YTc5YmNhNTdhMTU).
+The preferred communication method with the organizers is the _#boston2024-competition _ channel on [F1TENTH-teams Slack](https://join.slack.com/t/f1tenth-teams/shared_invite/enQtMzc3ODU2ODM1NzE3LTBjMmVkMzZjZTJiNWUzZDFhZTJiODgzMjg0MTA1MDAxZTUxMzkwMDRhNTM2NzdjNDc5MTk5YTc5YmNhNTdhMTU).

 # 2. In-person (physical) competition

-1. The competition will comprise three parts – *Inspection and Orientation*, *Time Trials* and *2 Vehicle Head-to-Head* race.
-Every participant must pass qualification and will be automatically registered to both races.
+1. The competition will comprise three parts – *Inspection and Orientation*, *Time Trials* and *Two-Vehicle Head-to-Head* race.
+Every participant will be automatically registered for both races (subject to qualification as detailed later).

 2. Teams registered to the in-person competition need to provide and build a F1TENTH car by themselves according to the constraints listed below.
 In addition, each team must have a unique vehicle (i.e., a research lab may not field six teams with one car).

 3. To increase the quality of the future F1TENTH competitions, the winner of each race is encourage to publish the code of their algorithm under an open-source license in the [F1TENTH repository](https://github.com/f1tenth) on Github.

-4. In order to better accomodate all participating teams, all teams should have at most 4 team members present at the race space (includes sideline and seating area) during the event.
-Teams with more than 4 members will be required to either register as separate teams or discard/cycle their members during the event.
+4. In order to better accomodate all participating teams, all teams should have at most 5 team members present at the race space (includes sideline and seating area) during the event.
+Teams with more than 5 members will be required to either register as separate teams or discard/cycle their members during the event.

 ## 2.1 Vehicle classes